 Key takeaways

-Minoxidil is not known to cause erectile dysfunction (ED) based on the results of clinical trials.
+Minoxidil is not known to cause erectile dysfunction (ED) or sexual side effects.

-A small number of men have reported ED and other sexual side effects while using minoxidil, but these cases are extremely rare and not well-studied.
+A small number of men have reported ED and other sexual side effects while using minoxidil, but these cases are extremely rare.

 Minoxidil is less likely to cause sexual side effects than other hair loss medications like finasteride and dutasteride, which have a stronger link to ED.